“Carol Ann Duffy is a superstar.” —The Guardian

 FEMININE GOSPELS (Poetry, 2002)

-In Feminine Gospels, Duffy draws on women’s experience -both personal and historical-in poems which celebrate, elegise, and eroticise the female condition.
+In Feminine Gospels, Duffy draws on women’s experience—both personal and historical—in poems that celebrate, elegize, and eroticize the female condition.
 With themes of beauty, identity, and the body, the book tells tall stories as though they were the gospel truth, and presents new myths as strange and powerful as the old.
 Feminine Gospels is a brilliant successor to Duffy’s best-selling collection The World’s Wife.

 I had grieved.
 I had wept for a night and a day

 over my loss, ripped the cloth I was married in